CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: init_value(config)

-      Initializes the attribute's value, (currently always) using a gaussian distribution with the configured mean and standard deviation followed by `clamp` to keep the result within the desired range.
+      Initializes the attribute's value, using either a gaussian distribution with the configured mean and standard deviation, or a uniform distribution, followed by `clamp` to keep the result within the desired range.

-      :param object config: The configuration object from which the mean and standard deviation values are to be retrieved.
+      :param object config: The configuration object from which the mean, standard deviation, and initialization distribution type values are to be retrieved.
       :return: The new value.
       :rtype: float

+      .. versionchanged:: 0.91-config_work
+        Uniform distribution initialization option added.

     .. index:: ! mutation